-AfuriKo is a Paris-born, New York-based African infused jazz duo, and the musical child of percussionist Akiko Horii and pianist/keyboardist Jim Funnell.
-Together, they have released two albums since 2014, both of which were chosen to receive full funding by SACEM, the French Society of Authors, Composers, and Music Publishers.
-They have toured extensively in Japan, the UK, France, Germany, Holland, Nepal, the United States, and collaborated with artists such as Bill Sims, Jr., Eddie Parker, Bruno Wilhelm, Hiroshi Fukutomi, and Chris Hayward.
+AfuriKo has released two albums since 2014, both of which were chosen to receive full funding by SACEM, the French Society of Authors, Composers, and Music Publishers.
+They have toured extensively in Japan (Kanazawa Jazz Street), the UK (Cardiff University Concert Hall), France, Germany (JazzLab), Holland, Nepal (Jazzmandu), the United States, and collaborated with artists such as Bill Sims, Jr., Eddie Parker, Bruno Wilhelm, Hiroshi Fukutomi, and Chris Hayward.

 - Cardiff University Concert Hall (2017), as part of the university’s concert series, featuring Eddie Parker (jazz flautist, composer, and founding member of legendary UK 1980’s big band Loose Tubes).